Learning a second language fights brain disease.

 Is globe-trotting mentally healthy?

-These findings and articles are very interesting, especially for people who have decided to move to a different country and will therefore learn a new language.
+These findings and articles are fascinating, especially for people who have decided to move to a different country and learn a new language.

-I am sure that our TEFL course graduates did not realise that coming to study with us and learning Spanish, Greek or Tagalog as a by-product was not only good for their ambitions but also good for their brains.
+I am sure that our TEFL course graduates did not realise that coming to study with us and learning Spanish, Greek or Tagalog as a by-product was good for their ambitions and good for their brains.

 One of the statements in the Harvard Medical School study’s findings is that (referring to the onset of the condition):